RASR: Retrieval-Augmented Super Resolution for Practical Reference-based Image Restoration: Experiments

 \subsection{Experiments Settings}

 \textbf{Training and Testing Datasets.} We train RefDSR on RASR-Flickr30 and the LSDIR \cite{lsdir} dataset.
-For RASR-Flickr30, all training and reference database images are cropped into patches of size 768×768.
-For each training sample, five reference images are pre-selected based on cosine similarity to the GT image.
-During training, one reference is randomly sampled from the five, and paired patches are randomly cropped to 512×512.
-For the LSDIR dataset, two 512×512 patches are randomly cropped from each image to form target–reference pairs, enhancing local diversity while maintaining global semantic consistency.
 For testing, we use the RASR-Flickr30 test set and the WR-SR \cite{c2matching} dataset.
 To generate LR and HR training and testing pairs, we adopt the degradation pipeline from Real-ESRGAN \cite{realesrgan}.